psyomn/sclack/Demo.markdown

 ##### SBT Commands

 The only commands you really need to memorize, are 'compile' and 'run'.
-And 'run' calls compile.
+And 'run' calls `compile` if needed.
 So that's one command.

 If you're using a testing framework as I am (scalatest), you can type `test' in order to run your tests.